babarot/dotfiles/README.md

 ## Setup

-All configuration files for setup is stored within the `etc/` directory.
+All configuration files for setup is stored within the `etc/init/` directory.
 By running this command, you can interactively setup all preferences.

 	$ make install

-To run `make install` immediately after running [install command](#oneliner):
+To run `make install` immediately after running the [installation command](#oneliner).

-	$ bash -c "$(curl -fsSL raw.github.com/b4b4r07/dotfiles/master/etc/install)" -s install

 ### Vim